Municipal Solid Waste Treatment

 At IBC, we do not only re-cover resources.
 We preserve them and generate our own heat and electricity, and re-use our water thus making IBC a leading producer of renewable energy and resources.
 The anaerobic digestion of the organic fraction produces biogas and water leaving a partially stabilized wet organic mixture.

-The biogas; a mixture of methane & carbon dioxide, is cleaned from potential pollutants such as hydrogen sulfide and impurities in compliance with the highest International emission standards.
-It is used to fuel CHP generators to produce heat and electricity while saving the planet from additional detrimental effects of methane & carbon dioxide, both greenhouse gases contributing the most to global warming.
+The biogas; a mixture of methane, carbon dioxide and other gases, is cleaned from potential pollutants such as hydrogen sulfide and impurities in compliance with the highest International emission standards.
+It is used to fuel generators to produce electricity and heat.
+This energy recovery process saves the local environment from toxic gases, and the planet from the detrimental effects of methane & carbon dioxide, both greenhouse gases contributing the most to global warming.

 Soil Improver Amendment

-The organic fraction remaining after the mechanical separation process is anaerobically treated in digesters.
+The organic fraction remaining after the intricate mechanical sorting and separation process is anaerobically treated in digesters.
 The resulting digestate is then stabilized, dewatered and sent for maturation.
-The resulting compost is used as a soil amendment to improve low quality soils.
+The resulting compost is used as a soil amendment to improve soil quality structure and charactiristics.
+The compost obtained from waste treatment at IBC is odorless and close in specifications to that obtained from source segregated processes.

 Refuse derived fuel